Kartikweb979/B2B-ORDER-MANAGER/README.md

 ## Impact & Business Value
 - **Efficiency:** Automated order parsing, reducing manual data entry time by ~80% and practically eliminating human transcription errors.
-- **Reporting:** Built a `/export` pipeline that dynamically queries the database and generates business-ready CSV reports on demand.
+- **Proactive Uptime:** Engineered an automated monitoring system that reduces system downtime awareness from hours to seconds via real-time admin alerts.

 ## System Architecture

 Initially built as a monolith, I refactored the system into a decoupled microservice architecture.
-This separation of concerns ensures scalability, making it easy to add a web dashboard or mobile app in the future without touching the AI/DB logic.
+This separation of concerns ensures scalability, and the built-in monitoring loop guarantees high availability.

 ```text
 ┌─────────────────┐           HTTP POST           ┌───────────────────────┐